joelbyrnes/key-collab/README.md

 [simple-httpd]: https://github.com/skeeto/emacs-web-server
 [skewer-mode]: (https://github.com/skeeto/skewer-mode

+It's also worth byte-compiling since a validation check is done in Elisp by the server when a better solution is reported.
+Uncompiled, the check can take a couple of seconds!

 ## Basic benchmarks

 One tab was opened at a time in each browser on each machine.
 Each machine has 2-4 cores.
 One core at a time was 100% utilized.